codepath/android_guides/Using-DialogFragment.md

 ### Styling with Third-Party Libraries

-Note that [third party libraries](https://github.com/afollestad/material-dialogs) can be used to simplify and improve styling as well.
+Note that [third party material libraries](http://guides.codepath.com/android/Material-Design-Primer#dialog-styles) such as [material-dialogs](https://github.com/afollestad/material-dialogs) can be used to simplify and improve dialog styling as well.

 ![Material Dialog](https://i.imgur.com/U4mr2BB.jpg)

-In order to use this library, you will need to add in maven repository to your build.gradle file.
-Your gradle file should look [something like this](https://github.com/afollestad/impression/blob/master/app/build.gradle#L38-L46).
+In order to use the "material-dialogs" library, you will need to add in maven repository to your build.gradle file.
+Your gradle file should look [something like this](https://github.com/afollestad/impression/blob/master/app/build.gradle#L38-L47).

 ## Sizing Dialogs